-The Classics Department strongly encourages its students to take advantage of opportunities to study the cultures of the ancient Mediterranean on site.
+The Department of Classics and Ancient Mediterranean Studies strongly encourages its students to take advantage of opportunities to study the cultures of the ancient Mediterranean on site.
 Standing on the rostrum in the Roman Forum where Cicero delivered his speeches or helping to excavate a Greek house give you a perspective on the past unavailable in the bounds of our classrooms.

-Puget Sound is affiliated with one program for which students automatically receive credit towards the Classics major or minor, the Archaeology Abroad program.
+Puget Sound is affiliated with one program for which students automatically receive credit towards the Classics and Ancient Mediterranean Studies major or minor, the Archaeology Abroad program.
 Students in this summer program take an active role in an archaeological excavation at an ancient Mediterranean site.

-The programs listed below are approved for Puget Sound students; credit will automatically transfer, but students should discuss beforehand with Classics faculty how their coursework on these programs will be applied to their major or minor requirements.
+The programs listed below are approved for Puget Sound students; credit will automatically transfer, but students should discuss beforehand with Classics and Ancient Mediterranean Studies faculty how their coursework on these programs will be applied to their major or minor requirements.

 - Intercollegiate Center for Classical Studies in Rome

-An excellent one-semester program in Rome designed specifically for Classics students, ICCS provides undergraduate students with an opportunity in Rome to study ancient history and archaeology, Greek and Latin literature, and ancient art.
+An excellent one-semester program in Rome designed specifically for Classics and Ancient Mediterranean Studies students, ICCS provides undergraduate students with an opportunity in Rome to study ancient history and archaeology, Greek and Latin literature, and ancient art.
 The program includes trips to Sicily and Campania.

 - College Year in Athens